TINT - ProShares - Smart Materials ETF

 What is TINT?

 TINT is the ticker symbol for ProShares - Smart Materials ETF, an listed exchange-traded fund.
-The index selects companies focused on making or applying industrial innovations which allow for improved products, processes, or techniques through advanced, responsive, or intelligent materials.
-The fund adviser seeks to remain fully invested at all times in securities and/or financial instruments that, in combination, provide exposure to the returns of the index without regard to market conditions, trends or direction.
+This exchange-traded fund (ETF) invests in companies that are at the forefront of industrial innovation.
+These firms primarily focus on either creating or applying sophisticated, responsive, or intelligent materials to enhance products, processes, or manufacturing techniques.
 Listed on AMEX.
 TINT is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the TINT options snapshot look like today?